tyomhk2015/jp_goods_agency/features.md

 - [ ] Writing comments related to goods.
 - [ ] History of bought goods.
 - [ ] A list of goods that have 'Like' mark on.
+- [ ] A list of goods currently being sold, those been sold.
 - [ ] 1 on 1 Chatting with buyer and seller(staff).
 (The log will be recorded)
 - [ ] Showing places/shops that user have searched on a map.
 - [ ] Payment gateway.
 (Paypal)